Haosam/Binary-Neural-Network-Keras/README.md

 - bnn_ip_binary.py (This is for fun to visualize the actual binarization of the input images)

 ## This code is not maintained as it is for a school project

+### 5/12/2022 : Latest Update - Will consider Scikit-Learn implementation for certain aspects of the code for refresher of Machine Learning Methodologies